tacman/castor/doc/going-further/interacting-with-castor/symfony-task.md

 By default, the attribute will re-use the same name as the one defined in the Symfony application, but you can override it with the `name` parameter.

-If Symfony command does not own a `#[AsCommand()]` attribute, you must set the `originName` parameter, and it must be the same as the same in the symfony application.
+If Symfony command does not have a `#[AsCommand()]` attribute, you must set the `originalName` parameter, and it must be the same as the name in the Symfony application.

 And finally, you can give a way to access the Symfony application entry point